 \section{Introduction}

-The notion of word-representable graphs was introduced by Kitaev and Seif in \cite{perkins} and has since attracted considerable attention (see, e.g., \cite{onrepgraphs,newres,kitaev2017comprehensive}).
-A graph $G=(V, E)$ is \emph{word-representable} if there exists a word $w$ over the alphabet $V$ such that, for any distinct vertices $x, y \in V$, $(x,y) \in E$ if and only if the occurrences of $x$ and $y$ alternate in $w$.
+The notion of word-representable graphs was introduced by Kitaev and Seif~\cite{perkins} and has since attracted considerable attention (see, e.g.,~\cite{kitaev2017comprehensive,newres,onrepgraphs}).
+A graph $G=(V, E)$ is \emph{word-representable} if there exists a word $w$ over the alphabet $V$ such that for any distinct $x, y \in V$, the edge $xy \in E$ if and only if the letters $x$ and $y$ alternate in $w$.
 In this case, the word $w$ is said to \emph{represent} the graph $G$.

-Word-representable graphs are of particular interest in graph theory, as they include several well-known graph classes such as $3$-colorable graphs, subcubic graphs, and comparability graphs \cite{book}.
-Moreover, they admit a characterization in terms of \emph{semi-transitive orientations}: a graph is word-representable if and only if it admits a semi-transitive orientation \cite{book}.
-An orientation of a graph is \emph{semi-transitive} if it is acyclic and contains no shortcuts; that is, there is no directed path $v_1 \to \cdots \to v_k$ together with an edge $v_1 \to v_k$ such that some edge $v_i \to v_r$ with $1 \le i < r \le k$ is missing (see Section~\ref{preliminaries} for a formal definition).
-Comparability graphs, which admit a transitive orientation, form a natural subclass of word-representable graphs.
+Word-representable graphs are of particular interest in graph theory, as they encompass several well-known graph families such as $3$-colorable graphs, subcubic graphs, and comparability graphs~\cite{book}.
+Moreover, they admit an elegant characterization in terms of \emph{semi-transitive orientations}: a graph is word-representable if and only if it admits a semi-transitive orientation~\cite{book}.
+An orientation of a graph is \emph{semi-transitive} if it is acyclic and contains no shortcuts; that is, there is no directed path $v_1 \to \cdots \to v_k$ together with a directed edge $v_1 \to v_k$ such that some edge $v_i \to v_r$ is missing for $1 \le i < r \le k$ (see Section~\ref{sec:preliminaries} for a formal definition).
+Comparability graphs, which admit a transitive orientation, form a natural and important subclass of word-representable graphs.

-The concept of \emph{multi-word-representability} was introduced by Kenkireth and Malhotra in \cite{bgkaha} as a natural extension of word-representability.
-A graph $G$ is said to be \emph{$k$-multi-word-representable} if it can be expressed as the union of at most $k$ word-representable graphs, where the union is taken over both vertex and edge sets.
-Equivalently, $G$ is $k$-multi-word-representable if there exists a collection of at most $k$ words such that each word represents a subgraph of $G$, and the union of these subgraphs is $G$.
-The \emph{multi-word-representation number} of a graph $G$, denoted by $\mu(G)$, is the smallest integer $k$ such that $G$ is $k$-multi-word-representable.
-Clearly, any word-representable graph has $\mu(G) = 1$.
+The concept of \emph{multi-word-representability} was introduced by Kenkireth and Malhotra~\cite{bgkaha} as a natural extension of word-representability.
+A graph $G$ is \emph{$k$-multi-word-representable} if it can be expressed as the union of at most $k$ word-representable subgraphs, where the union is taken over both their vertex and edge sets.
+Equivalently, $G$ is $k$-multi-word-representable if there exists a collection of at most $k$ words such that each word represents a subgraph of $G$, and the union of these subgraphs equals $G$.
+The \emph{multi-word-representation number} of a graph $G$, denoted by $\mu(G)$, is the minimum integer $k$ such that $G$ is $k$-multi-word-representable.
+By definition, a graph is word-representable if and only if $\mu(G)=1$.